KenKundert/assimilate/doc/configuring.rst

    taken literally.

 5. The keys are case insensitive and are converted internally to snake case.
-   Thus, the key may be `tempus fugit` or `tempus-fugit`, but either of those is converted to *tempus_fugit*.
+   Thus, the key may be `Tempus Fugit` or `tempus-fugit`, but either of those is converted to *tempus_fugit*.

 .. _shared_settings: